McMahonLab/boot-camps/version-control/git/local/Revert_and_branch.md

 We had previously used `git checkout` to abandon local changes.
 It is also used to switch between branches.

+First lets make a file to work on.
+Let's imagine we are working on a program called `stats.py`, a program to implement stats functions on a dataset.

+    $ nano stats.py

+Then add a line to the stats file.
+Something like `# mean function`, a pretend placeholder for a mean function we have already written.

+Next let's switch to a new branch to work on our median function, while leaving the current stats.py unaltered.

 ### ![Exercise](pics/exercise.jpg) Exercise: Switch to a new branch

 Create an `add_median` branch and switch to it.